metapolator/metapolator/next/docs/concepts.md

     * validation rules/ how the value should look like (e.g. number in a range of 0 to 1, valid units, etc.) We probably must enable the plugin to run JavaScript code (hooks/callbacks something along that line).
- * Functions to use in the CSS (if this is useful at all)
+ * Functions to use in the CPS (if this is useful at all)

        /* where 'calc' would be a function */ glyph {